-Tuberculosis clinical trials at UC Health
+Tuberculosis clinical trials at University of California Health

-3 in progress, 1 open to new patients
+3 in progress, 0 open to eligible people

 Sorry, not yet accepting patients